Global Regularity for the 2+1 Dimensional Equivariant Einstein-Wave Map System: Small energy implies global existence

 \subsection{Acknowledgements}

+We are grateful to an anonymous referee, who has done an outstanding and constructive refereeing job, for pointing out an error in an earlier version and for remarks which helped us substantially improve the exposition.
 L.A. and N.G. thank the Erwin Sch\"odinger Institute, Vienna, for hospitality and support during part of this work.
-Majority of the work of N.G was supported by the International Max Planck Research School graduate scholarship of Max Planck Society at Albert Einstein Institute, Golm and the DFG Postdoctoral Fellowship GU1513/1-1 at Yale University.
+The majority of the work of N.G was supported by the International Max Planck Research School graduate scholarship of Max Planck Society at Albert Einstein Institute, Golm and the DFG Postdoctoral Fellowship GU1513/1-1 at Yale University.
 N.G is also grateful to Vincent Moncrief for numerous insightful discussions, in particular the experiences he shared from his earlier work on Gowdy spacetimes were influential in some of the approaches adopted for this problem.
 Further, the authors thank the Mathematical Sciences Research Institute in Berkeley, California, where part of this work was carried out, for hospitality and support.
 The work carried out during the semester programme on Mathematical General Relativity at MSRI during the fall of 2013 was supported in part by the National Science Foundation under Grant No. 0932078000.
 The third author is supported by the project ERC 291214 BLOWDISOL.